olegabu/nsd-commercial-paper/DEPLOYMENTv2.md

 	`./main-register-new-org.sh $ORG3 $IP3`

 *Note, when new organization is registered it's added to the list of existing organizations `env-external-orgs-list`.
-This list is used to automatically create tri-lateral channel with new organization being added.
+This list is used to automatically create tri-lateral channels with the new organization which is being added.
 This list may be adjusted manually in the file to control trilateral channels creation.*

+If you are going to modify\adjust the list of existing organizations make sure you created a backup copy of the file while all organizations are still in list.
+This file is also used during the smart-contract version upgrade process and this process should preferably be perfromed for all organizations, so smart-contract for all bi-lateral and tri-lateral channels are upgraded.
+In the other case the rest smart-contracts will have to be upgraded manually, which might be time-consuming process.

 The first script `./main-start-org.sh` does several things.
 It's intended to be run ob a main node so it generates crypto material for the main organization as well as for the orderer.
 Then starts orderer and the main organization's blockchain components.